Animarubr/video_proxy/README.md

 ### To work correctly you need to follow these

-#### 1. Create a JWT token, in your main API, with the following arguments
+#### 1. Create a JWT token, in your main API, with the following parameters

 ```
 {
-    url: url for the video server,
+    url: "url for the video server",
-    ref: referer of original page on video is hosted
+    ref: "referer of original page on video is hosted"
 }
 ```